Resident Evil 7: Biohazard: Plot

 Following either choice, Mia ends up on the wrecked ship and searches for Ethan while experiencing visions of Eveline, who refers to Mia as her mother.
 Eventually, Mia's memory is restored, revealing that she was a covert operative for an unnamed corporation that developed Eveline as a bioweapon.
-Mia and another agent were to escort Eveline as she was being transported aboard the tanker when Eveline escaped containment and sank the ship.
+Mia and another agent were to escort Eveline as she was being transported aboard the tanker when Eveline escaped containment and grounded the ship.
 She then infected Mia in an effort to force her to be her mother.
 After finding Ethan, Mia gives him a vial of Eveline's genetic material.
 If Ethan cured Zoe, Mia succumbs to Eveline's control and attacks Ethan, forcing him to permanently kill her.
 If Ethan cured Mia, she resists her control long enough to seal Ethan out of the ship to save him.

 After leaving the shipwreck, Ethan discovers a hidden laboratory inside an abandoned salt mine.
 There, he learns that Eveline is a bio-organic weapon capable of infecting people with a psychotropic mold that gives her control over her victims' minds, resulting in their insanity, superhuman regenerative abilities, and various mutations.
 Eveline grew up obsessed with having a family, influencing her to infect Mia and the Bakers, and lure Ethan to the Bakers' home.
 Lucas is also revealed to have been immunized against Eveline's control by the organization in exchange for providing observations on her.
 Using the lab equipment and Eveline's genetic material, Ethan synthesizes a toxin to kill her, and proceeds through a series of tunnels that lead back to the Baker house.
-Eveline assaults Ethan with hallucinations, but he overcomes them and injects Eveline with the toxin, which doesn't kill her, but reveals she is the elderly woman in a wheelchair, who has been rapidly aging since her escape.
+Eveline assaults Ethan with hallucinations, but he overcomes them and injects Eveline with the toxin; she is revealed to be the elderly woman in a wheelchair, who has been rapidly aging since her escape.
 Eveline then mutates into a large monster but, aided by the arrival of a military squad, Ethan is able to kill her.
-With Eveline dead, the squad and their leader, who identifies himself as "Redfield", extracts Ethan by helicopter.
-If Ethan did not cure Mia, he throws his phone containing her last message to him from the helicopter, saying "goodbye", otherwise, the canon ending has Mia rescued aboard Redfield's helicopter.
+With Eveline dead, the squad and their leader, Chris Redfield, extracts Ethan by helicopter.
+If Ethan did not cure Mia, he throws his phone containing her last message to him from the helicopter, saying "goodbye".
+If Mia was cured, she is found alive aboard Redfield's helicopter.
 As the helicopter flies away, it is revealed to be branded with a variation of the Umbrella Corporation logo.

-Banned Footage Vol. 1
+Banned Footage

-In Nightmare, Jack throws cameraman Clancy Jarvis down into the basement of the mansion.
-Clancy creates makeshift weapons in order to dispatch Molded within the basement.
-It ends with Clancy seemingly killing Jack at precisely 5 a.m.

-In Bedroom, Clancy awakens and finds himself handcuffed to an unknown bed.
-Marguerite Baker enters and attempts to feed him, before leaving.
-Clancy attempts to use his surroundings to break out of his restraints, during which Marguerite periodically visits him.
-Eventually, Clancy uncovers a secret passage underneath the bed, alerting Marguerite; Clancy stabs her with a knife before escaping.